Dispelling electric boats myths

 Moreover, what also makes Lanéva stand out is its approach in the conception and design of its boats.
 Unlike most yacht brands that work first on the design and then try to fit in a motor and battery, Lanéva proceeds the other way around considering first the kind of usage of the boat, then the type of battery (+ management system) and motor needed to support such usage, to finally work on the overall design and layout of the boat.

 Need to see more?
 BOAT magazine put up a list of best electric superyacht tenders featuring slick design, while not compromising on comfort.
 And guess what?
-Lanéva ranks first.
+Lanéva is part of this fine selection.

 Myth #6: No need to have a license to drive an electric boat